-Name : Phone #
+Name: Phone #

-Addre ss: Email:
+Address: Email:

+Auuress Ellidii

-ation for permission to keep the following type assistance animal in a dwelling unit operated the City of Chandler Housing and Redevelopment Public Housing program is hereby made:
+Application for permission to keep the following type assistance animal in a dwelling unit operated under the City of Chandler Housing and Redevelopment Public Housing program is hereby made:

-Туре nd Description of Animal
+Type and Description of Animal

 I have attached the following:

-received all inoculations required by or local law, Verification that the dog or cat has been spayed or neutered, Verification that the owner has the licenses required by the or local law, A photograph of the animal, to include the face and body of the animal
+- Certificate signed by a licensed veterinarian or /local authority that the animal has received all inoculations required by or local law, - Verification that the dog or cat has been spayed or neutered, - Verification that the owner has the licenses required by the or local law, - A photograph of the animal , to include the face and body of the animal - Age, weight of the animal for identification purposes.

-imal that is approved is the animal that is allowed to live in the assisted unit.
-If the family replaces different animal, the approval process must start from the beginning.
+The animal that is approved is the animal that is allowed to live in the assisted unit.
+If the family replaces it for a different animal, the approval process must start from the beginning.

-Desig nated alternate assistance animal custodian is:
+Designated alternate assistance animal custodian is:

+Name

+Phone

-Name Phone
+Name

-Name Phone
+Phone